apondas007890/sql-data-warehouse-project/scripts/exploration/README.md

 These tables are optimized for:
 - reporting,
-- business intelligence,
 - KPI analysis,
+- dashboarding,
-- and decision-making.
+- and business intelligence.

 ---